DmitrysXYZ/Emergency-System/emergency-system/README.md

 Emergency System
 Stay up to date on all the latest developments in virology and biotechnology with ongoing updates from the W.H.O. ( World.
 Health.
 Organization ).
 Helping people stay alert in the event of a biological hazard.
-To give a step to scientists in this field to publish their scientific works, reports, research.
-On this page you can publish your own scientific article.
-This way you can develop your project and the members of our application will get to know you.
-* We check the very serious articles and publish them your article can be left for many days again in the application an easy way of advertising.
+* You can also use our application on your own website through the wordpress plugin.

 ### USAGE